massmediagroup-89/interview/README.md

 ##### Response to the Junior Dev

 * "We should not use `as` here because... **@TODO_WRITE_YOUR_ANSWER_HERE**"
+*  In this case, we should use type guard not "as" because we should have known exact type, after shaking type we exactly know that is the right type
 ## Your Tasks (2): New Download Feature
 The team is grateful for your help resolving those TypeScript issues!
 Now, you sit down to read your requirements for the new Downloads feature you've been tasked with.